gutterpunk/gendash/README.md

 The Solver is an implementation of Iterative Deepening A*

-The Generator is random for now, based on the frequency of certain characters in a string.
-This will be changed to a Wave Collapse function once I have enough working caves to based it on.
+The Generator is random for now, based on a  pattern file.
+This might be changed to a wave collapse function once I have enough working caves to based it on.

 While the caves generated are compatible with Boulder Dash's mechanics, they are not compatible with the game itself.